 TO USE – TINCTURE

 Following the directions here to make tinctures, fill a wide-mouthed mason jar 1/3 full with dried herbal mixture.
 Fill mason jar to the top, covering herbs, with 80-100 proof vodka.
-Allow to steep in the jar for 4-6 weeks, shaking daily to mix.
+Allow the herbs to steep in the jar for 4-6 weeks, shaking daily to mix.
 Strain tincture using a cheesecloth or strainer.
 At the sudden onset of cramps and pain, take 1 tsp. of the tincture every 30 minutes until symptoms subside.
 You can make this with vegetable glycerin (a sweet tasting option that is great for children but doesn't have as long of a shelf life as alcohol), or even apple cider vinegar.
 Tinctures made with alcohol are the most effective.

 Not for use if you are pregnant.
 Some herbs in this recipe have been known to cause complications during pregnancy.